M-Files/Developer-Portal/APIs/REST-API/single-sign-on.md

 ## Using Single Sign-On from an application

-<p class="note">A sample C# application is available alongside this document and provides a more complete implementation.
-The sample application is not considered production-quality, though, as it does not deal with refreshing the cookie or handling any HTTP exception conditions.</p>

 The basic approach to using Single Sign-On from an application is:

 * Make a HTTP request to /WebServiceSSO.aspx, providing the vault Id to connect to.